China criticises Home Minister Amit Shah's visit to Arunachal Pradesh | Law-Order

 - China

-China on Monday criticised Home Minister Amit Shah's visit to Arunachal Pradesh, stating that it violated Chinese sovereignty over the area, a claim outrightly dismissed by India.
+China on Monday criticised Home Minister Amit Shah's visit to Arunachal Pradesh, stating that it violated Chinese sovereignty over the area, days after India slammed Beijing's move to rename some places in the border state in an attempt to stake its claim over the area.

+While there was no immediate reaction from New Delhi over the Chinese foreign ministry's strong reaction over Home Minister Shah's visit, India routinely rejects such objections by China to visits by its leaders to Arunachal Pradesh.

-Home Minister Shah on Monday launched ‘Vibrant Villages Programme’ from Kibithoo, the border village of Arunachal Pradesh and India’s easternmost place.
+During his visit on Monday, Shah launched ‘Vibrant Villages Programme’ from Arunachal's border village Kibithoo, India's easternmost place.

-''Zangnan, (the Chinese name for Arunachal Pradesh) is China's territory,'' Chinese Foreign Ministry spokesman Wang Wenbin told a media briefing here while answering a question on Shah’s visit to the area.
+Responding to a question on Shah's visit, Chinese Foreign Ministry spokesman Wang Wenbin said, ''Zangnan (the Chinese name for Arunachal Pradesh) is China's territory''.

 ''Indian officials’ activities in this area violate China's sovereignty and (are) not conducive to peace and tranquility in the border regions.
-We firmly oppose it,'' he said.
+We firmly oppose it,'' he said at a media briefing here.

-India last week outrightly rejected China renaming some places in Arunachal Pradesh, asserting that the state is an integral part of India and assigning ''invented'' names does not alter this reality.

-India's reaction came in response to Beijing announcing Chinese names for 11 more places in Arunachal Pradesh which the neighbouring country claims as Southern Tibet.
+Last week, China announced renaming of 11 more places in Arunachal Pradesh in Chinese which they claim as Southern Tibet, evoking a sharp reaction from India.

 ''We have seen such reports.
 This is not the first time China has made such an attempt.
 We reject this outright,'' External Affairs Ministry spokesperson Arindam Bagchi said in New Delhi.